cdown/zcfan/README.md

 If no trip temperature is reached, the fan will be turned off.

-To override these defaults, you can place a file at `/etc/zcfan.conf`.
-As an
+To override these defaults, you can place a file at `/etc/zcfan.conf` with updated trip temperatures in degrees celsius.
+As an example:
-example:

     max_temp 85
     med_temp 70